Hiberno-Scottish mission: 14th century onwards

 In the 14th and 15th centuries, most of these monasteries were on the decline, partly for want of Irish monks, and partly on account of great laxity of discipline and financial difficulties.

 In consequence, the abbeys of Nuremberg and Vienna were withdrawn from the Irish congregation and repeopled by German monks in 1418.
 St. James's Abbey, Würzburg, was left without any monks after the death of Abbot Philip in 1497.
 It was then re-peopled by German monks and in 1506 joined the congregation of Bursfeld.

 In 1595, however, it was granted to the Scottish congregation and occupied by Scottish monks until its suppression in 1803.
 The abbey of Constance began to decline in the first half of the 15th century and was suppressed in 1530.
 That of Memmingen also disappeared during the early period of the Protestant Reformation in the following century.

 The Abbey of Holy Cross at Eichstatt seems to have ceased early in the 14th century.
 In consequence of the Protestant Reformation in Scotland many Scottish Benedictines left their country and took refuge in the Schottenklöster of Germany during the 16th century.

 The Scottish monasteries in Ratisbon, Erfurt, and Würzburg again began to flourish temporarily, but all endeavours to regain the monasteries of Nuremberg, Vienna, and Constance for monks of Scottish nationality failed.

 In 1692, Abbot Placidus Flemming of Ratisbon reorganized the Scottish congregation which now comprised the monasteries of Ratisbon Regensburg, Erfurt, and Würzburg, the only remaining Schottenklöster in Germany.
 He also erected a seminary in connection with the monastery at Ratisbon.

 But the forced secularization of monasteries in 1803 put an end to the Scottish abbeys of Erfurt and Würzburg, leaving St. James's at Ratisbon as the only surviving Schottenkloster in Germany.
 Since 1827 this monastery was again permitted to accept novices but the number of its monks dwindled down to two capitulars in 1862.

 There being no hope of any increase, Pope Pius IX suppressed this last Schottenkloster in his brief of 2 September 1862.
 Its revenues were distributed between the diocesan seminary of Ratisbon and the Scots College at Rome.

+Historiography

+James Ussher, an early Anglo-Irish leader of the Protestant Church of Ireland, attempted to appropriate Columbanus and the later Irish missions as part of an early Irish legacy of opposition to the Papacy.
+For Ussher, early modern Anglicanism was only a return to the original "Celtic" principles found in the era of the missions.
+In his 1632 Veterum epistolarum Hibernicarum sylloge, Ussher emphasized "the robust, even rude, attitude that Columbanus took towards papal authority."
+Irish Catholics, in response, continued to take pride in the Irish missions as their own legacy.
+The Anglican and Irish churches continued to battle over ownership of the Irish mission, culminating in the 1930s in the writing of Church of Ireland bishop William Kerr.
+However, this sectarian rivalry came to an end in the 1960s with a new, more careful approach towards the theology of the Irish missionaries.